sebacruz/baseapp/README.md

   If you don't set the `ENVIRONMENT` variable it will be "production" by default.

-4. Edit the file `app\routes.php` and set your app routes.
+4. Edit the file `app/routes.php` and set your app routes.

 ## Compiling assets

 Your assets sources are in the `resources/assets` directory.

-There's a few gulp tasks to work with assets, this tasks uses the `resources\assets\manifest.js` file to define the compiled assets.
+There's a few gulp tasks to work with assets, this tasks uses the `resources/assets/manifest.js` file to define the compiled assets.

 As an example, given the following definition: